cert-manager/website/content/en/docs/configuration/acme/dns01/digitalocean.md

 example, the secret will have to be named `digitalocean-dns` and have a subkey `access-token` with the token in it.

-To create a Personnal Access Token, see [DigitalOcean documentation](https://www.digitalocean.com/docs/api/create-personal-access-token).
+To create a Personal Access Token, see [DigitalOcean documentation](https://www.digitalocean.com/docs/api/create-personal-access-token).

 Handy direct link: https://cloud.digitalocean.com/account/api/tokens/new